Best Practices - Bb Test Taking Tips

 One at a Time = each question appears on its own page.
 Click the Save button as you answer.
 Click the forward arrow once to save your answer and move to the next question.

 Some tests may be set to allow you to return to previous questions, others only let you move to the next question.

 A Timed Test continues running the clock until you click Submit, even if you leave Blackboard.

 - Do not run other applications while taking an exam unless directed by your Instructor.

-- Do not use the browser Back or Forward buttons for any Blackboard navigation.
+- Do not use the browser Back or Forward buttons.
 Always use the navigation links on the Bb page.

 - Click links ONCE, WAIT.
 Click the Save button ONCE, WAIT.
 Do not double-click.
 You may end your test if you do.

 - Do not resize or refresh the browser window after loading the exam.

 - Save the exam often.
 Click Save once more before clicking the Submit button.
 The Submit button sends the exam to the instructor for grading.
 The Save button does not.

 - Click the Submit button only once; it may take a few moments before you receive confirmation of a successful submission.